cal2195/DistributedFileSystem/README.md

 This is my distributed file system project consisting of
 - A Directory Service
-- File Servers
+- File Servers - includes *replication*
-- Client API
+- Client API - includes *caching*
-- A fuse client which implements the API (really cool! :D)
+- A fuse client which implements the API (really cool! :D) - *transparent access*

-For the features, I also implemented caching and replication among file servers!

 ## Directory Service